|Resurrection of Christ (Photo credit: Wikipedia)|

 We atheists are fond of criticizing the Christian bible.
 We highlight the contradictions, the irrational superstitions, and the numerous examples of intolerance and cruelty.
-And yet many of us agree with much of what Jesus supposedly taught.
+And yet, many of us agree with much of what Jesus supposedly taught.
 One of the most often repeated messages throughout the bible was that a society can be judged based on how it treats its poor.
 I agree with this.
-The bible is filled with calls to look out for the least fortunate among us, and I agree with this.
+The bible is filled with calls to look out for the least fortunate among us.
+I agree with this too.

-However, when I look at those Americans who speak the loudest about their Christianity (i.e., the Christian right), I see little compassion for the poor.
+When I listen to those in the U.S. who speak the loudest about their Christianity (i.e., the Christian right), I see little compassion for the poor.
 Unless I am severely mistaken about what it means to be Christian, this seems to be blatant hypocrisy.
-When George W. Bush, a self-proclaimed Christian, institutes tax cuts for the wealthy while cutting programs to aid the poor, can this be anything other than hypocrisy?
+When George W. Bush, a self-proclaimed Christian, institutes tax cuts for the wealthy while cutting programs to aid the poor, I don't see the teachings attributed to Jesus.
 When he chooses preemptive war and the steep cost that comes with it over domestic programs to improve education, health care, etc., this seems to be a serious departure from what are supposed to be the central messages of Christianity.

 In my local paper, an article recently appeared about Mississippi's "castle doctrine."
 This is a new law which states that I am permitted to use lethal force to defend my home, automobile, or business.
 If I shoot someone who I perceive to be threatening my home, car, or business, this law says that I "shall be presumed to have reasonable feared imminent death or great bodily harm" and that I have "no duty to retreat" before using lethal force.
 In other words, this law allows deadly force as a first resort, even in public places such as a city street or parking lot.
 Alabama, Florida, Georgia, Kentucky, Kansas, and Oklahoma have similar laws.